benvinegar/counterscale/README.md

 ### Start Recording Web Traffic from Your Website(s)

-You can load the tracking code using one of two methods:
+You can load the tracking code using one of the following methods:

 #### 1. Script Loader (CDN)